You can find pirated copies of books and ebooks online in a few seconds, but do you think about the security of free PDF ebooks?

 But a few bucks for an author is a lot less than the cost of removing a computer worm, virus, or any form of malware from your computer or phone.

-Free ebook hunters are rarely into computer science, so the repair will be expensive.
+Free ebook hunters are rarely proficient in computer maintenance, so the repair will be expensive.

 A couple of dollars is a lot less than having your credit card number stolen and thousands of dollars spent with it by criminals.

 A few bucks is the cost of a cup of coffee.
-Would you accept a coffee for free by paying with your sensitive personal information?
+Would you accept a free coffee in exchange for your sensitive personal information?

 A miserly reader can afford to pay for a new iPhone, Galaxy Note, or laptop.
 But one malicious file and the shiny new expensive device is a brick.